20centaurifux/mpcw/README.md

 When a Wear OS device has a Bluetooth connection to a phone, the network traffic is proxied through the phone.
 It cannot access local network resources.
 Therefore MPC Wear connects to MPD over WiFi.

-Please keep in mind that MPC Wear connects faster to your MPD server if your device isn't connected to your phone.
-It may also not be able to connect to your MPD server if battery saver is turned on.
+Please keep in mind that MPC Wear might not be able to connect to your MPD server if battery saver is turned on.

 ## Playstore